31adi31/education-webapp/README.md

-In order to use the extension, you must first pull the contents onto local system.
+In order to use the extension, you must first pull the contents onto local system from remote git repository.

 Once the project is on the local system, the next step is loading the project folder.
 This can be done by going to chrome://extensions/, and then from there, select load unpacked, and select the project folder from local system.